bryan15/SmartSOCKSProxy/readme.md

 # SmartSOCKSProxy

+Routing between network segments is often impaired by NAT or a firewall for security.
+Gaining access to services behind the firewall requires an authenticated tunnel such as VPN or SSH.

+This works fine until we try to access services in multiple network segments at the same time.
+It's not obvious how to route any given connection - should it be routed directly to the IP address, go through a VPN, or use SSH as a proxy?
+Who is responsible for deciding how to route connections, and who is responsible for starting and stoping SSH sessions?

+SmartSOCKSProxy, that's who.

-SmartSOCKSProxy is a sock4/5 proxy and SSH manager which intelligently routes TCP connections to where they need to go without resorting to static SSH tunnels.
-SmartSOCKSProxy allows the client (web browser, java application) to use DNS names which may not appear on the local network segment, without resorting to overrides in /etc/hosts (in most cases).
+SmartSOCKSProxy is a sock4/5 proxy and SSH manager coupled with a rules engine to intelligently route network connections to where they need to go without resorting to static SSH port-forwards.
+SmartSOCKSProxy allows the client (web browser, java application) to use DNS names, which may not appear on the local network segment, without resorting to overrides in /etc/hosts (in most cases).

-If a connection to a non-local network segment is requested, SmartSOCKSProxy opens an SSH connection into that segment's bastion and routes the connection through SSH.

 ## Requirements / Setup: